developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 the GitHub Actions as the OIDC provider and the AWS as the service provider.

-This, in effect, means that any runner job inside the said repository will get the access token from GitHub Actions and use that to authenticate to AWS SSM.
+This, in effect, means that any runner job inside the said repository will get the access token from GitHub Actions and use that to authenticate to AWS IAM.
-Which also means that no matter which disposable environment the runner job is and how many times it is run, it will always be able to access the AWS SSM without any manual intervention.
+Which also means that no matter which disposable environment the runner job is in and how many times it has run, it will always be able to access the AWS SSM without any manual intervention.

 That is the true power of adopting OIDC as an authentication mechanism.